nepi-engine/nepi_setup/NEPI_DOCKER_BUILD.md

     pingi

-Change to the NEPI Source Code folder:
+**NOTE** If you are not connected, open another terminal on the NEPI Host Device and run 'ninet', then try to ping again.

+Run the NEPI Config Setup script (password is 'nepi'):

     cd /mnt/nepi_storage/nepi_src/nepi_engine_ws/nepi_setup/scripts

-Run the NEPI Config Setup script:

     source ./nepi_config_setup.sh

-Log out of the container
+Log out of the container (password is 'nepi'):

     exit